leijie-tao/Vibe-Coding-Projects/README.md

+# MyEmployeeSystem
-# MyEmployeeSystem: Python + Django + MySQL + Bootstrap
+## Python + Django + MySQL + Bootstrap
-A robust, full-stack enterprise administration dashboard built with **Python 3** and **Django**.
+A full-stack enterprise administration dashboard built with **Python 3** and **Django**.
 This project features a complete employee/department data flow, secure authentication, and a dynamic data visualization dashboard to support digital resource management.

 ### ✨ Key Features